srampinogroup/PES-trotter/README.md

 the right of the first button.
    * The glycine one will quickly load but is really small and uses internal degrees of freedom as coordinates.
-   * If unsure, use the `rrx_c2hp` or `lih2p_rrp_coords` PESs who demonstrates reactive scattering with three atoms.
+   * If unsure, use the `rrx_c2hp_small.pes` or `lih2p_rrp_coords_small.pes` PESs who demonstrates reactive scattering with three atoms.
    * The `test_*` ones are for debugging purpose and do not represent any meaningful physical process.
+They are not in the web export.
 2. Press **Load demo** to load the PES.

-> [!WARNING]
+> [!NOTE]
-> For now, loading a demo file will erase previously entered settings
+> Loading a demo file will erase previously entered settings
-> and replace them by the settings shipped with the demo PES.
+> and replace them by the presets shipped with the demo PES.
+> This will not alter non PES-specific settings.

 3. After a few seconds of loading, press **Run**.
 This will also take a few seconds for bigger PES.